Menu-to-Insight: OCR & RAG Pipeline

 • Routes expose APIs and handle request/response flow

-• Services encapsulate business logic, keeping routes clean and focused on orchestration
+• Services encapsulate business logic, keeping routes focused on orchestration

 • Schemas enforce data structure and ensure consistency across services